Answers to Your General Questions About Charlotte Personal Injury Claims

 What Statutes of Limitations Apply to Your NC Personal Injury Claim?

 Every state imposes statutes of limitations on civil claims, including personal injury claims.
 These tell you how long you have from the date of your injury to pursue any kind of civil litigation.
 In cases where you are filing a claim with an insurance company, you want to initiate that claim as soon as possible to give yourself plenty of time to negotiate for a fair settlement within the insurance policy.
 In cases where there is no insurance company, you may want to initiate a civil personal injury lawsuit as quickly as possible to give yourself time to negotiate with the defense before the case goes to court.
-Most personal injury claims are resolved outside of court, but if you run out the statute of limitations, then you will not be able to sue, and the defense and/or insurance company will have no reason to negotiate with you.
+Most personal injury claims are resolved outside of court, but if you run out of the statute of limitations, then you will not be able to sue, and the defense and/or insurance company will have no reason to negotiate with you.

-Usually, a personal injury claim in North Carolina, is subject to a three year statute of limitations.
-It starts on the date that the incident occurred or on the date it was discovered.
-The incident, or the beginning of the statute of limitations, is called the ‘cause of action.’
+Usually, a personal injury claim in North Carolina is subject to a three year statute of limitations.
+It starts on the date that the incident occurred or on the date, it was discovered.
+The incident, or the beginning of the statute of limitations, is called the cause of action.’
 However, this is not the case for every single personal injury claim.
 Following are some of the actual statutes for different types of civil claims involving personal injuries in Charlotte, North Carolina:

 - Assault and Battery Injuries: 3 year statute of limitations

 - Libel or Slander (Injury to Reputation): 1 year statute of limitations

 - Medical Malpractice Injuries: 3 year statute of limitations with some exceptions